 For a shorter break, the historic village of Long Grove is just 30-minutes by car or train from Chicago, and can be covered in one day or less.
 The town almost has a “Main Street USA” feel.
 The cobbled streets and brick sidewalks lead to a perfectly landscaped central square and the mom-and-pop shops, many of which are located in historic houses, hearken back to an older, simpler time.

-The Apple Haus is famous for its-fresh made donuts, Long Grove Confectionary will satisfy any sweet tooth, and Seasons of Long Grove serves a traditional English tea-service and an elegant Sunday brunch.
+The Apple Haus is famous for its-fresh made donuts, Long Grove Confectionary and will satisfy any sweet tooth.
 The town also hosts a full calendar of community events like Oktoberfest, Irish Days, and the Wine, Dine and Art Fest.